 Ransomware comes in several variants, with new ones being designed every day.
-Ransomware detection is a complex topic, but essentially, you should look for common activity patterns that ransomware is known to employ.
+Ransomware detection is a complex activity, but essentially, you should look for common activity patterns that a ransomware is known to employ.

 Ransomware attacks can occur anywhere, any time.
 You can stay safe by following a few simple practices, highlighted in our guide below.
 You'll find everything you need to know about ransomware, and detailed steps on how to prevent an attack in the first place.